What I offer

 Let’s face it – you think of yoga, you think of movement.
 While there is more to explore, I believe moving is a great place to start!
 Exploring movement through asana is a great way to increase strength, flexibility, and an understanding of this lovely bone & muscle contraption we move through the world.
 My focus when teaching is to help you dive deeper to your internal practice, while supporting your individual body with its own unique alignment.

 My primary style is Hatha Yoga, which takes things a little more slowly – you’ll have more long holds and focus on steady breathing.
 We do incorporate strength, so be prepared to challenge yourself on multiple levels!
-(That said, I rarely push you to the point of soreness or exhaustion 🙂 )
+(That said, I try not to push you to the point of soreness or exhaustion 🙂 )

 Group Yoga Classes